Fundació Joan Miró: Collection

 In line with Miró's original idea the Foundation has a space named "Espai 13" which is dedicated to promoting the work of young experimental artists.
 Many curators have been in charge of that program, including Frederic Montornes, Monica Regàs, and Ferran Barenblit, who was later Director of MACBA.
 Although there is also work by Peter Greenaway, Chillida, René Magritte, Rothko, Tàpies and Saura.

 The collection includes Alexander Calder's 4 Wings and Mercury Fountain.
 The Mercury Fountain uses the liquid metal mercury to create a fountain.
 As mercury is poisonous, the fountain is kept behind glass to protect the visitors.

 The museum uses QRpedia to allow visitors to read Wikipedia articles about objects in the collection, translated into their preferred language.

+Joan Miró Prize

+Since 2007, the Fundació Joan Miró – initially with support from Fundació Caixa Girona, later Stavros Niarchos Foundation – have been jointly bestowing the Joan Miró Prize with a total volume of 70,000 euros to a contemporary artist every other year.
+Previous recipients have included: